onfido/onfido-ios-sdk/README.md

 The SDK can also be displayed in a custom language for locales that Onfido does not currently support.
 You can supply full or partial translations.
 For any key without a translation, the supported language default will be used.

 When adding custom translations, you must add the whole set of keys included in the [`Localizable.strings`](localization) file.
+In particular, `onfido_locale`, which identifies the current locale being added.
+The value for this string should be the ISO 639-1 2-letter language code corresponding to the translation being added.

+  For example:
+  - When strings file added for Russian language, the `onfido_locale` key should have `ru` as its value.
+  - When strings file added for American English language (en-US), the `onfido_locale` key should have `en` as its value.

+Without `onfido_locale` correctly included, we won't be able to determine which language the user is likely to use when doing the video liveness challenge.
+It may result in our inability to correctly process the video, and the check may fail.

 You can name the strings file with the translated keys as you desire but the name of the file will have to be provided to the SDK as a parameter to the `withCustomLocalization()` method: